-The combined evaluation of ADI and fixed synthetic wavelength measurements as described in Chap.
-2.1 leads to results like the one presented in Fig.5.

-According to Fig.5, the deviation between the ADI and the HeNe interferometer is below $0.5 \ \mu\text{m} + 0.5 \ \mu\text{m/m}$ except of three points.
+The combined evaluation of ADI and fixed synthetic wavelength measurements of distances up to approximately 10 m leads to results shown in Fig. 2.
+According to the data, the deviation between the ADI and the HeNe interferometer is below $0.5 \,\mu\text{m} + 0.5 \,\mu\text{m/m}$ except of three points.
 Thus, the well known approach of an absolute interferometer with one laser with modulated laser frequency and a second, frequency stabilised laser for compensation of vibrations can be improved by frequency stabilising both lasers and using the synthetic wavelength for further interpolation of the result.